 - What was the reason behind writing The Mediterranean Zone?

-The Mediterranean Zone represents the last of my trilogy of books that describe the field of anti-inflammatory nutrition.
+The Mediterranean Zone represents the last of my trilogy of books that describes the field of anti-inflammatory nutrition.
 My first book was The Zone (published in 1995) that described the impact of the diet on inflammation.
 The OmegaRx Zone (published in 2002) described the role of high-dose fish oil in reversing diet-induced inflammation.
 Now The Mediterranean Zone describes the science of polyphenols and their ability to control the microbes in our gut as well as slow down the aging process.
 These books represent the emerging science that connects those three synergistic arms of anti-inflammatory nutrition.

 - What does The Mediterranean Zone present as the core cause of weight gain, illness and faster aging?

 The driving force behind all three conditions is increased inflammation and its disruption of hormonal signaling systems in our cells.
 The Mediterranean Zone shows how we can re-establish the normal hormonal signaling that is the basis of better health.

 - Why is it that weight gain, development of chronic disease, and acceleration of aging rate are occurring and at a much greater rate than ever in our history?